scullyio/scully/README.md

 2. The ability to still have a full powered SPA written in Angular.

 When your app is pre-rendered, users no longer wait until all the JavaScript has downloaded, parsed and executed before they can see and interact with your website.
 They can immediately begin to see and interact with the page.
-When you page is IMMEDIATELY available, you will have less abandoned sessions and a much higher conversion rate on our website.
+When your page is IMMEDIATELY available, you will have less abandoned sessions and a much higher conversion rate on our website.

 This also means that you can have a backend that you don't ship to production.
 Because the view is pre-rendered and the